dtr-org/unit-e-experiments/README.md

 2. Execute `pytest` to run the tests & the static checks.
 3. The experiments are in the `experiments` package, to run one of them just type `./experiments/experiment_name.py`.

+## Troubleshooting

+### Import Error while running Jupyter notebooks

+It turns out that Jupyter starts Python kernels at the path where the `*.ipynb` files are located.
+So, if you are using relative paths in your `.env` file, this is the most probable cause.
+It can be fixed just by using absolute paths instead.